kittOC/.github/profile/README.md

 ## 👩‍💻 Repositories and projects
 ### Create a new repository

-If you want to create a new repository, click the green "New" button below.
+1. If you want to create a new repository, click the green "New" button below.

+      a.
 If you can not see it, contact <konstantinos.grevenitis@holonix.it>

+2. Name the repository using the following pattern TB{ActionNumber}{NameOfTheAction}

 ### Add users to the repository